jmf-mas/comp-44081-masakuna/README.md

 ### Environment

-You will need to prepare your environment to run this code
+You will need to prepare your environment to run this code.
+The dataset should be placed in a folder named */data* at the project's root.

 Create a Conda environment